-For the first quarter of Fiscal 2024, capital expenditures totalled \$47.1 million, compared to \$31.3 million for the same period in Fiscal 2023.
-The increase in capital expenditures is due to higher capital expenditures related to leasehold improvements for new stores, compared to the first quarter of Fiscal 2023, as well as racking for the new Laval, Quebec warehouse in the process of being installed.
+For the first six months of Fiscal 2024, capital expenditures totalled \$88.9 million, compared to \$68.4 million for the first six months of Fiscal 2023.
+This increase is mainly attributable to higher capital expenditures related to leasehold improvements for new stores in the first six months of Fiscal 2024, compared to the first six months of Fiscal 2023, as well as racking for the new Laval, Quebec warehouse in the process of being installed.

-In Fiscal 2023, the Corporation entered into an agreement to acquire three contiguous industrial properties in the Town of Mount Royal, Quebec, for a total cash consideration of \$87.3 million, subject to customary closing adjustments.
-The planned acquisition is expected to close in Fiscal 2024, subject to the satisfaction of closing conditions.
-The Corporation intends to fund the purchase price with cash on hand.
+On August 16, 2023, the Corporation closed its previously announced acquisition of three contiguous industrial properties in the Town of Mount Royal, Quebec, for a total cash consideration of \$88.1 million, which takes into account closing adjustments.
+The properties are strategically situated near the Corporation's centralized logistics operations and adjacent to its distribution centre.
+The acquisition was paid with available cash on hand.